 - In commercial real estate, decreasing energy costs by 30 percent is equivalent to increasing net operating income by 4 percent.

-- In the healthcare industry, each dollar that a hospital saves in energy costs is comparable to generating new revenues of $20.
+- For the healthcare industry, each dollar that a hospital saves in energy costs is comparable to generating new revenues of $20.

 - In the supermarket retail industry, a 10 percent reduction in energy costs is equivalent to increasing sales per square foot by $70.